As the story has advanced beyond the point of hiding plot twists, there are unmarked spoilers below, you have been warned.

 - The Chessmaster: Claims to have spent the last thousand years influencing her "blood-gifted" in order to create the perfect vessel.

 - Grand Theft Me: Has spent the last thousand years plotting it.
+And gets close to succeeding with Arya's body.

 - Greater-Scope Villain: For the 50-60 quests.